 Rotarians from Clubs in the North of Scotland support many projects overseas.
 Our clubs work directly with Rotary clubs and communities around the world to provide sustainable clean water and sanitation systems, fight hunger and disease, improve literacy and education, enhancing maternal and child health, and help to grow local economies.

-Information about some of our projects can be found by clicking on the International Service, Rotarian pages button, with other information available via the Foundation and Youth Service Rotarian pages buttons.
+Information about some of our work can be found by clicking on the menu items on the right.

 District International Service Chair